 - Features and functionality of every tool in your SaaS suite

 Visibility is only useful when it’s easy to access and easy to understand.
-The ideal vendor management software will keep all relevant data in a central location and make them user-friendly and searchable.
+The ideal vendor management platform will keep all relevant data in a central location and make them user-friendly and searchable.

-While some companies are thriving under almost entirely cloud-based operations, most still rely on vendors outside the digital world for support.
+While some companies are thriving under almost entirely cloud-based operations and vendor management software, most still rely on vendors outside the digital world for support.
 These areas may include supply chains, consulting services, transportation, food services, and more.
 That’s why your vendor management strategy can’t stop at SaaS.

 When vendor risk management crosses over into the non-software world, it not only becomes about visibility and control, but also about human interaction.
-For optimized vendor management services across all fronts, make sure you adhere to these best practices:
+Make sure you adhere to these vendor management best practices:

 - Study up on contract negotiation to ensure you’re getting the best deal from each vendor.

-- Maintain a cordial relationship with vendor representatives—remembering a detail or two about their lives doesn’t hurt, either.
+- Maintain a good relationship with vendor representatives—remembering a detail or two about their lives doesn’t hurt, either.

 - Carefully choose your vendors based on both quality of service and demeanor.
 A vendor with a positive company culture will help enrich yours.
 The alternative can lead to poor communication, conflict, and unsatisfactory services.